10-3-pursuit/react-recipe-diary/README.md

 1. In the Aside component, create another list showcasing the fastest recipes (those that take 40 minutes or less to cook).
 Give it a title of 40 minutes or less.

 1. Replace the "All Recipes" header with an image of your choice.
-You can add this image to your directory or use an external link (with 'http').
+You can add this image to your directory or use an external link (with 'http'). (see image below)

 1. Consider additional features or information you could incorporate into this app.